DevFalconsz/Virus-Simulator/README.md

 ## Creation Process:

-The "Virus Simulator 1.0" was developed using C++ with the SFML library, leveraging its capabilities for graphics rendering in a Windows environment.
-The creation process involved designing an interactive interface for users to select and observe the viral simulation.
-The program's logic includes calculations for viral multiplication rates, providing a visual representation.
-The project aimed to balance simplicity with accuracy, acknowledging the complexity of real-world viral replication dynamics.
-The choice of SFML facilitated the creation of an engaging and visually informative simulation.
+The "Virus Simulator 1.0" was initially developed using C++ with the SFML library, taking advantage of its features for graphics rendering within a Windows environment.
+The development process included the design of an interactive interface, allowing users to select and observe the viral simulation.
+The program's logic incorporated calculations for viral multiplication rates, presenting a visual representation of the simulation dynamics.
+The project aimed to strike a balance between simplicity and accuracy, considering the intricate nature of real-world viral replication.

+However, after the initial completion of version 1.0, the decision was made to transition to the SDL2 library.
+This change was prompted by challenges encountered in ensuring the proper functioning of the main executable file on different machines.
+The shift to SDL2 provided a more robust solution, addressing the issues and enhancing the portability of the application.
+This adjustment reflects the project's commitment to optimizing performance and compatibility, ultimately delivering a seamless and efficient user experience in the updated version.

 ## Images: